CIS565-Fall-2014/Project4-Rasterizer/README.md

 * src/ contains the source code for the project.
 Both the Windows Visual Studio solution and the OSX makefile reference this folder for all source; the base source code compiles on OSX and Windows without modification.
 * objs/ contains example obj test files: cow.obj, cube.obj, tri.obj.
 * renders/ contains an example render of the given example cow.obj file with a z-depth fragment shader.
-* PROJ4_WIN/ contains a Windows Visual Studio 2010 project and all dependencies needed for building and running on Windows 7.
+* windows/ contains a Windows Visual Studio 2010 project and all dependencies needed for building and running on Windows 7.
-* PROJ4_OSX/ contains a OSX makefile, run script, and (hopefully) all dependencies needed for building and running on Mac OSX 10.8.
-* PROJ4_NIX/ contains a makefile tested to work on Ubuntu 12.04

 The Windows and OSX versions of the project build and run exactly the same way as in Project0, Project1, and Project2.